Kindness in Boston: Helping in a time of need

 FPAC needs your help

-Visit fortpointarts.org for other information, including the link to donate.
+Visit fortpointarts.org/get involved/donate for more information, including the link to donate.

 Visit mtwyouth.org for more details, including the list of locations and COVID-19 safety guidelines for drop-offs.